Yash4305d-y/Alarm_Clock/README.md

 # Alarm Clock

-Hello everyone, This is a Alarm Clock you can set your alarm in minutes and second format.
+Hello everyone, This is a Alarm Clock you can set your alarm/(Timer) in minutes and second format.